 Working from home can be a challenge, especially if you have children to look after.
 I’ve written my ‘Top tips for working from home’ including; temporary desk solutions, the best places to work in the home and suggestions on how to schedule the day.
 I hope you find it useful.

 - Stick to a schedule.
-This is beneficial to both you and the children as it creates structure and routine throughout the day.
+This creates structure and routine throughout the day.

 - Get dressed.
 As tempting as it is to stay in your pyjamas, it’s proven that you are far more productive if you are dressed and ready for the day.

-- Keep the day as close to your usual routine, this includes breaks, lunch and finishing times.
+- Plan the day as if it was office-based, this includes breaks, lunch and finishing times.

-- Prepare your lunch just as you would for school or work, either making it the night before or in the morning.
+- Prepare your lunch as you would for work, either making it the night before or in the morning.
 This will avoid distractions and lengthy lunch breaks.

 - Choose a designated area for working.
 If possible, make sure it has natural light and is free from bright and colourful distractions.
 Keep the television off.